awsdocs/aws-systems-manager-user-guide/doc_source/sysman-ssm-docs-tagging.md

    If successful, the command has no output\.

-1. Execute the following command to verify the document tags\.
+1. Run the following command to verify the document tags\.

    ```
    aws ssm list-tags-for-resource --resource-type "Document" --resource-id "document-name"